-It smells like fish food — and looks like it, too.
-But nutritional yeast (or nooch) has become a must-have ingredient and pantry staple, especially in plant-based and vegan cuisine, because it’s an umami-rich flavour enhancer.
-Popular Canadian vegan vlogger Lauren Toyota of hot for food uses nutritional yeast in many of the dishes she creates, including in more than 30 recipes in her upcoming cookbook Vegan Comfort Classics.
+It smells like fish food—and looks like it, too.
+But nutritional yeast (or "nooch") has become a must-have ingredient and pantry staple, especially in plant-based and vegan cuisine, because it's an umami-rich flavour enhancer.
+Popular Canadian vegan vlogger Lauren Toyota of hot for food uses nutritional yeast in many of the dishes she creates, including in more than 30 recipes in her cookbook Vegan Comfort Classics, as does our test kitchen when developing plant-based recipes (like our plant-based Caesar salad!).

 Nutritional yeast is prized for its almost cheesy flavour, making it a wonder ingredient for vegans and those who avoid dairy.
 Don't think of nutritional yeast as a cheese replacement (that role goes to fermented nut cheeses and faux cheese slices).